 Specifically designed for rehabilitators and specialists in re-introduction, these guidelines start from the fundamental assumption that re-introductions should not endanger wild populations of great apes or the ecosystems they inhabit.
 Equally important is the health and welfare of the individual great apes being re-introduced, as well as the caretaker staff and the residents of the surrounding areas.
 The re-introduction guidelines also require that the factors which first threatened great apes in the proposed site of release have been addressed and resolved.

 For all great ape individuals being considered for re-introduction, the guidelines recommend extensive medical screenings, to protect both the re-introduced individuals and any wild apes they may interact with.
-Once re-introduced, the apes must be closely monitored for at least a year – a challenge in itself, given the apes’ size, strength and wide-ranging habits.
-The new guidelines address these and many other issues in detail, and the Primate Specialist Group recommends that they be taken into consideration by all groups and programs planning great ape re-introduction.
+Once re-introduced, the apes must be closely monitored for at least a year – a challenge in itself, given the apes’ size, strength and ranging behaviour.
+This document addresses this and other issues in detail, and the Primate Specialist Group recommends that these guidelines be implemented by all groups and programmes planning great ape re-introduction.

-The Primate Specialist Group gratefully acknowledges the financial support of the U.S. Fish and Wildlife Service in the publication of this report.
+The Primate Specialist Group gratefully acknowledges the financial support of the U.S. Fish and Wildlife Service in the publication of this document.